 Web Accessibility & Universal Design for Learning

-Web accessibility means that websites and web tools are designed to allow people with disabilities to perceive, understand, navigate, and interact with the Web.
+Web accessibility refers to the design of websites and web tools that enable people with disabilities to perceive, understand, navigate, and interact with the Web.
 The Americans with Disabilities Act (ADA) and the Rehabilitation Act protect everyone’s right to have equal access to information and communication technologies, including the Web.

 Web Accessibility in Folio